lucylai96/lucylai96.github.io/index.md

 My popular guide on applying to grad school: **[All About PhD Applications (Second Edition, Updated July 2022)](https://lucylai.com/blog/gradapps)**

-**For the 2024-2025 application cycle only,** I am available for PhD application coaching and review.
-I can work with you to develop a strong application strategy and materials (CV, SoP), do mock interviews, and more. ! **Please email me at [lucylai@g.harvard.edu](mailto:lucylai@g.harvard.edu) for more information!**

 ***

 ### recent happenings